 Changing Transmission fluid is very simple now.
 Follow these 7 steps and you will be able to change your transmission fluid yourself.
 It

-Afterwards, drive your car for several minutes once more and return.
+Afterward, drive your car for several minutes once more and return.
 Park the car and check if the transmission fluid is leaking anywhere, especially any leakage around both plugs.
 If no leaks are visible then you can feel confident that you have provided appropriate car care to maintain your transmission.
 Changing Transmission Fluid is not so simple as changing engine oil as we discussed earlier.
 So you can give it a go next time.